hemantthanna/hemantthanna/README.md

 # Hi there! 👋

-I'm Hemant Thanna, a software developer based in Bangalore, India, with a passion for building applications in Flutter and Go.
+I'm Hemant Thanna, your friendly neighborhood software developer based in Bangalore, India, with a passion for building applications in Flutter and Go.

 ## 🌱 About Me